 "Mostly."

-Seto stood up and came around the desk to stand before Atem, so Atem looked up at him from the chair.
+Seto stood, came around the desk, and stopped in front of Atem, so Atem looked up at him from where he sat.

 "I understand what you're saying."

-Before he could ask what that meant, Seto's hand touched Atem's arm and drew him in.
+Before he could ask what that meant, Seto's hand touched Atem's arm and pulled.

 Seto brought his face close to Atem's.
 And stopped just short of touching.

-At a distance where breath carried, his voice was quiet.
+At a distance where breath reached, the voice was quiet.

-The next morning too, meals appeared, the market moved, there was someone to duel.
+The next morning the meals came out, the markets moved, and there was someone to Duel.

-At breakfast, Seto was drinking coffee and reading something.
+At the breakfast table, Seto was drinking coffee and reading something.
 When Atem took his seat, Seto said nothing.
-But from what he was reading, he looked up just once.
+But he lifted his eyes from what he was reading, once.
 Only that.